Cryptocurrency industry hopeful as RBI mulls over digital currency

-New Delhi, Jan 27 (IANS) With the Reserve Bank of India (RBI) now saying that it is exploring the need for a digital version of fiat currency, cryptocurrency stakeholders have called to move a step in the right direction towards strengthening the fintech ecosystem in the country.
+New Delhi: With the Reserve Bank of India (RBI) now saying that it is exploring the need for a digital version of fiat currency, cryptocurrency stakeholders have called the move a step in the right direction towards strengthening the fintech ecosystem in the country.

 The RBI made the remarks in a booklet titled "Payment and Settlement Systems in India" released this week.